 The pans made from the following materials are recommended;

-- Aluminum: Aluminum made pans are highly affordable and popular.
+- Aluminum: pans made of this material are very affordable and popular.
 They have the advantage of being lightweight.
+Why aluminum?
+Because this material ensures the pan heats up evenly.
 Also, heat conduction is good.
-Conversely, they are not durable and they tend to scratch easily.
+Aluminum pans usually contain at least 2 layers of a non-stick coating.
+The only con is that cheaper pans are not durable and they tend to scratch easily.

 - Anodized aluminum: This pan is a great option as they tend to be light-weight, easy to handle, durable, and strong.
 This pan can be used for heavy-duty tasks.
-However, the material is a poor conductor of heat.
+However, the material is a poor conductor of heat compared to others.

 - Carbon steel: Carbon steel pans are great conductors of heat.
-They are lightweight, easy to use and great at handling a variety of dishes.
-Carbon steel pans are highly popular across the U.S. The only disadvantage is that they are not dishwasher safe.
+They are lightweight, easy to use, and great at handling a variety of dishes.
+Carbon steel pans are highly popular across the U.S because they last for ages.
+They contain natural non-stick coatings usually made from beeswax.
+The only disadvantage is that they are not dishwasher safe and cannot be washed using dish soap.

 - Check-square Stainless steel: They are affordable, light-weight, durable, and scratch-resistant.
 The only issue is that they are poor conductors of heat.

 - Check-square Copper: beneficial as it allows quick heat distribution.
-The pans are lightweight, affordable and easy to sue.
-Conversely, this material is not advisable for use on certain foods as they may react negatively with the dish.
+The pans are lightweight, affordable, and easy to use.
+These pans are usually coated with another material that ensures your food won’t stick.
+Unfortunately, this material is not advisable for use on certain foods as they may react negatively with the dish.

 It is important to remember to buy a pan that fits your stove.
 You don’t want to purchase something that you can’t use.